 - Create a chia seed collagen pudding

-If you’re looking to incorporate more fresh eggs in your diet then try one of these tasty recipes:
+If you’re looking to incorporate more fresh eggs in your diet, try one of these tasty recipes:

-I also have 28 more delicious egg recipes if the ones above aren’t making you hungry, including Paleo-friendly recipes!
+I also have 28 more delicious egg recipes, including Paleo-friendly recipes.

 Other Ways to Get Collagen

-There are many collagen types out there, including types I, type II, type III, type V and type 10. the vast majority of the collagen — between 80 percent and 90 percent — consists of types I, II and III.
+There are many collagen types out there, including type I, type II, type III, type V and type X. the vast majority of the collagen — between 80 percent and 90 percent — consists of types I, II and III.
 You can get more collagen in your life by:

 - Making or drinking real antioxidant bone broth.